B2B Ecommerce AI

 Supply chain and operations.

-The ability to analyse vast amounts of historical data represents a gigantic leap in inventory management and pricing for B2B ecommerce businesses.
+The ability to analyse vast amounts of historical data represents a gigantic leap in inventory management, planning, and pricing for B2B ecommerce businesses.
+With the right tools in place, AI forecasting can optimise inventory planning, giving you greater insights (and the ability to step in and stop disruptions before they happen).
 AI automation can project seasonal and regional sales, keeping the pulse on demand and allowing management to adjust real-time dynamic pricing.

 Challenges associated with B2B ecommerce AI

 As we enter this new Intelligence Age, we need to be aware of the uses and abuses made possible by artificial intelligence.
-Here are some of the challenges associated with AI in B2B ecommerce, based on the speakers' discussion in the podcast:
+Here are some of the challenges associated with artificial intelligence in B2B ecommerce, based on the speakers' discussion in the podcast.

 Inaccurate or wrong information.

-AI models can lie; it’s called hallucinating.
+AI models can lie; when this happens, it’s called “hallucinating.”
 Because it is a machine, there’s no malicious intent.
-Artificial intelligence is made on models with three imperatives: harmless, helpful and truthful.
+Artificial intelligence is made on models with three imperatives: harmless, helpful, and truthful.
 Sadly, lying gets third billing.
-So, caveat emptor — check that your output is factual.
+So, caveat emptor — cheque that your output is factual.

 Cook described testing an AI model by asking it to count the number of characters in a sentence.
 The model returned the wrong answer, emphasising that AI systems, despite their sophistication, can still make mistakes.
 This underscores the importance of human oversight in reviewing and validating AI outputs.